ivanStraltsou/code-wars/katas/fragmented-range/readme.md

 var picker = new FragmentedRangePicker({

-  // it's up to you to define the options structure });
+  // it's up to you to define the options structure, values generators and so on });

 // use input[type="range"] for picker implementation